grpc/grpc-go/examples/features/mutual_tls/README.md

 ### Client

-In normal TLS, the client is only concerned with authenticating the server by using a trusted CA file.
-In mutual TLS, the client also presents the its client certificate to the server for authentication.
+In normal TLS, the client is only concerned with authenticating the server by using one or more trusted CA file.
+In mutual TLS, the client also presents its client certificate to the server for authentication.
 This is done via setting `tls.Config.Certificates`.

 ### Server

 In normal TLS, the server is only concerned with presenting the server certificate for clients to verify.
-In mutual TLS, the server also load in a list of trusted CA files for verifying client presented certificates with.
+In mutual TLS, the server also loads in a list of trusted CA files for verifying client presented certificates with.
-This is done via setting `tls.Config.RootCAs` to the list of trusted CA files, and setting `tls.config.ClientAuth` to `tls.RequireAndVerifyClientCert`.
+This is done via setting `tls.Config.ClientCAs` to the list of trusted CA files, and setting `tls.config.ClientAuth` to `tls.RequireAndVerifyClientCert`.